 A common question is what size chandelier do I buy?
 I don’t want to make a mistake!
 The key element in choosing your chandelier is determining the correct dining room chandelier height and width.
 Regardless if you are using one or two light fixtures, the size of the table and room are key factors.
 Generally speaking, the diameter of the light fixture for a dining room should be half the size of the table.
-There are a few simple formulas used by experts to establish the right chandelier size for your dining room.
+There are a few simple formulas used by experts to establish how to choose a chandelier size that’s right for your dining room.

 First, add the length and width in measurements by feet of your room and your answer will amount to the size of your chandelier diameter in inches.
 Lets look at some examples.